This programme aims to nurture outstanding early childhood educators who:

 Graduates of the programme:

-- will be qualified for registration with the Education Bureau / Social Welfare Department to teach in licensed early childhood settings in Hong Kong;
+- will be eligible to apply for registration with the Education Bureau and Social Welfare Department as kindergarten teachers, child care workers, and child care supervisors in Hong Kong;

 - will possess the degree-level professional qualification that is in great demand in the early childhood education sector;